If At First You Cock It Up....

 Taking advantage of this it is decided all of my men will climb aboard the vehicles and the force will make off; Platoon 2 will proceed along Djebel Barga and rendezvous at the first culvert.
 As as sniper shoots the commander of Tank 1 there is an organised rush for the vehicles, the gun is lashed to one of the trucks, the mortars packed away and the force moves off; the armoured car machine-gunning those enemy commanding the way back.

 With the enemy seemingly not pursuing, and No. 2 Platoon (luckily - lucky Command Tokens and dice) racing across and down Barga, we gather the group beyond the first culvert.
 The fan belt for the Ambulance is refitted, and with the members of Platoon 2 in that and distributed among the other vehicles the force moves off into the night, to safety....

 Lessons learned: More machine guns needed.
 More mortars or artillery would be useful, as would an additional platoon (or two).
 More radios (if only.....).

-It has made me ponder as to use of Tactical cards for the locals, to better coordinate their attacks....
+It has made me ponder as whether to use of Tactical Cards (as per 1776 etc.) for the locals, to better coordinate their attacks....

 The tweaks to the Events Table made the game swing along, but still with that "edge" of uncertainty.